Credit Card Q&A: “Should you pay off your credit card in full?”

 While this may sound like an absolute no-brainer, it’s clear that many people still don’t know the answer to this very fundamental question.

 First a little background on how credit cards work.

-[Charge cards do no have a pre-set spending limit.]
+[For the record, charge cards do no have a pre-set spending limit.]

 I Pay My Credit Card In Full Each Month

 Assuming you are a responsible cardholder who does NOT spend beyond your means, you shouldn’t have any difficulty paying your credit card in full each month.

 If this is the case, you probably make a reasonable amount of purchases each month, and make the full payment before or on the payment due date, which is the last day of your credit card grace period.

 As a result, you will not pay any interest because you’re allowed to carry a balance during your billing cycle if it’s paid within the grace period (unless there is a pre-existing balance).
 Pretty straightforward, right?

 This is what you should strive for unless you are severely cash-strapped and/or have a really compelling reason not to be spending your cash.